HabitatFramework/UserGuide/interface/interface.rst

 Vague Date Season Names
 -----------------------

+Seasons
+	These fields allow users to define how seasonal dates, such as 'Spring 2009' or 'Winter 2010', are entered so that they can be converted to dates in the HLU database.

+Vague Date Delimiter
-These fields allow users to define how vague dates, such as 'Spring 2010-Autumn 2010' or '1989-2010', are entered so that they can be converted to dates in the HLU database.
+	This field allow users to define how date ranges, such as 'Spring 2010-Autumn 2010' or '1989-2010', are entered so that they can be converted to dates in the HLU database.

 	The default value for the ‘Vague Date Delimiter’ is a hyphen ( - ).
-This can be altered to any character, however it must not be the same delimiter used by the computer to enter precise dates, such as 01/04/2010.
+This can be altered to any character, however, it must not be the same delimiter used by the computer to enter precise dates, such as 01/04/2010.
 The default delimiter used by Windows for English-format dates is a forward slash ( / ).

 .. raw:: latex